G. Wells Taylor

 “You got a lot of enemies down here, Wildclown.
 Too many to be driving around without a gun permit,” he said finally.
 Garnett shook his head.
 “What the fuck kind of civilization are we going to have if we let clowns tear around with unregistered firearms?”

 “It’s registered.
 My partner’s bringing the permit.”
-I picked up my cigarettes; decided they wouldn’t do without a shot of whiskey so pushed them into my pocket.
+I picked up my cigarettes; decided they wouldn’t do without a shot of whisky so pushed them into my pocket.

 “He ain’t here yet,” Garnett grumbled.
 I saw something pass behind McDonald’s features that said the story might be different.
 Well, she was still a junior inspector.
 She wasn’t used to twisting the truth in the name of law yet—her poker face had holes in it.
 Elmo was already here.